If your neck and shoulders feel tight, achy, or locked up by the end of the day, a good heating wrap can make a huge difference fast.

 ❌ Cons – battery compartment a bit tight, may require an extra battery, expensive

-If your pain flares during travel, work, or movement, this one is best because it’s fully cordless and battery-powered while still delivering infrared-based warmth.
+It’s fully cordless and battery-powered while still delivering infrared-based warmth.

 The Sharper Image cordless, one-size-fits-all neck heating wrap is the easiest and most convenient option in this list and uses far infrared therapy that penetrates deeper than regular heating pads.